The Video Program

 Canon Vixia HF G40 kits

-360-degree cameras; HTC Vive, Oculus Rift, Microsoft HoloLens development edition
+360-degree cameras; GoPro Fusion, HTC Vive, Oculus Rift, Microsoft HoloLens development edition

-boom poles, lighting kits, VariZoom slider dolly with jib, zoom recorder kits, portable green screen
+Pros Boom poles, lighting kits, VariZoom slider dolly with jib, zoom recorder kits, mobile chroma backdrops

 An art deco icon of Lewisburg, the Campus Theatre has been showing films since 1941.
 There you can see first-run, art-house, documentary and classic films while relaxing in one of the couches that you can reserve before a show.
 The University owns the building, but a nonprofit group continues to set programming and run day-to-day operations.
 In the past we’ve used this venue to show student work.